Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Summary

-Alternatively, fully developed turbulence also presents similar statistical results for some observable quantities (velocity or magnetic) fluctuation and waiting time distribution\cite{Manshour, Beck, Beck2}.
-Different from SOC process, turbulence is arising in fluids, where chaotic dynamics and power law statistics coexist, in which conceptually different mechanisms account for the SOC phenomenon and the phenomenon of intermittency.
+Although we have extensively analyzed and compared the similarities in the burst timing characteristics of repeating FRBs, solar flares, and earthquakes, we cannot exclude the possibility of other burst mechanisms.
+Similar statistical results have been observed for certain observable quantities (such as velocity or magnetic fluctuations) and waiting time distributions in fully developed turbulence \citep{Beck2, Beck, Manshour}.
+Intermittency in turbulence occurs in fluids where chaotic dynamics and power law statistics coexist.
+This contrasts with SOC processes, where the phenomenon of intermittency is explained by conceptually different mechanisms.